 Listed buildings are a treasure and often have hundreds of years of fascinating history lending to their character.
 Life is complicated for listed property owners when they want to buy insurance.
-This is thanks to a tangle of red tape average home owners never consider.
+This is thanks to a tangle of red tape that average homeowners never consider.

 What insurance do listed buildings need?